+Wylie's pale blue eyes narrowed as he peered at the surrounding manors and mansions on the other side of the gate.
 The neighborhood was unnaturally silent compared to the city, but that was the rich for you.
-They went to bed on time.
-They didn’t look out windows and didn’t think anything could touch them.
+They went to bed on time, didn’t look out windows, didn’t think anything could touch them.
 They were the kind of people who kept all the lights on and thought that was enough to keep thieves away.

 Shit, he had to be good for something.

 “How’s it look?”
 Beck asked as he came up beside him.

 “It’s all quiet.”
 Wylie’s gaze drifted to his boyfriend and the excited flush to his cheeks.
 He gripped Beck’s shoulder and leaned down to whisper.
 “Don’t forget what I said.
 If things go wrong, you run.”